rjellis/pijp-dti/README.md

    dti.py -p SampleProject -s maskqc
    ````

-Only submit the result of `edit` after you have completely finished editing the mask.
+Only submit the result of **Edit** after you have completely finished editing the mask.
 If you are not done editing but want to exit, just save the mask in FSLeyes and exit
 the QC Tool without submitting.